Baragoola: Ferry service

 Like her sisters, Bellubera and Barrenjoey, Baragoola's open upper deck was closed-in in 1931/2, improving passenger amenities.
 At this time, she was modified to trial pulverised coal, however, this was stopped when the vessel and passengers were being showered in coal dust.

 Between 8 March and 3 August 1939, Baragoola was converted to an oil burner using tar under natural draught, like the Curl Curl, Dee Why and South Steyne.
 Improved propellers were fitted at this time.
 The conversion to oil firing was reversed due to oil shortages during the war, however, with coal bunkers having been previously replaced by oil tanks, she could only make a couple of trips per day and she smoked badly without forced draft being available.
 Modifications in 1948 included the replacement of her chain-operated steering gear with Brown Brothers (later known as Vickers) hydraulic equipment.
 In 1958, Baragoola was withdrawn for a rebuild including the replacement of its steam engines with English Electric 7SKM diesel-electric engines.
 It returned to service in 1961.
 In 1973 and loaded with sight-seers, she took part in the on-Harbour celebrations for the opening of the Sydney Opera House.

 Baragoola was included in the sale of Port Jackson & Manly Steamship Company to Brambles in April 1972.
 It had a re-fit in 1974.
 In December 1974, the Manly service was taken over by the NSW State Government and her traditional Manly ferry colours of green, cream and brown were replaced by the Public Transport Commission's blue and white.
 Following the 1982 delivery of the Freshwater, Baragoola was withdrawn on 8 January 1983 gaining significant media coverage.
 A second new ferry, Queenscliff, entered service in 1983, several years after which, the aging North Head was retired from service.

 Post service life

-Baragoola was sold to Bob Hyde for use as a floating university.
+Baragoola was sold to Bob Hyde for use as an open university.
 The university never eventuated, and she was laid up at Rozelle Bay until 1988 when she was sold to David Ashton of Waterview Wharf, Balmain.
 In late 2003, she was evicted from Waterview Wharf and relocated to the Coal Loader in Balls Head Bay.

 In 2009, following a period of animosity from NSW Maritime, Ashton offered the vessel for sale by auction and she passed into ownership of Adrian Thompson, who considered scrapping the vessel.
 In March 2010, Baragoola was sold to the Baragoola Preservation Association, a not for profit organisation who intended to restore the vessel.

 An Australian Army training activity with Black Hawk helicopters and the adjacently-moored Cape Don damaged the vessel's upper works on 1 December 2010.
 The vessel is listed on the Australian Register of Historic Vessels.